Location of Adventure

 Our Private Leaders

 Round-trip transportation between Winnipeg and Churchill (train and plane), accommodations, all meals, drinking water throughout the trip, cold-weather gear

 including a parka, a fleece buff, a fleece jacket, waterproof pants, mittens and boots during your trip, services of NHA Expedition Leaders and assistants, most gratuities, airport transfers, permits and entrance fees, all taxes.

-Travel to and from start and end point of trip, alcoholic beverages, some gratuities, optional activities, items of a personal nature (phone calls, laundry, etc.), optional travel insurance.
+Travel to and from start and end point of trip, alcoholic beverages, some gratuities, optional activities, items of a personal nature (phone calls, laundry, etc.), and optional travel insurance.

 The Northern Lights & Arctic Cultures adventure does not require a high degree of physical fitness.
 However, we will be exposed to extremely cold weather, often experiencing temperatures well below freezing, which in itself can be physically challenging.
 We may also have to walk in deep snow.
 Most nights we will stay up past midnight to look for the northern lights, which typically appear later in the evening.
 It is necessary to climb 10 steps up a ladder in order to access the upper level of the aurora-viewing domes.
 Travelers must be able to walk up and down stairs.
 All of our activities are optional.

 Important Information About This Trip

 After the hubbub of the fall polar bear season, we journey back to Churchill during the prime season to experience one of planet’s most wondrous sights – the northern lights.
 We explore the nature and culture of the North by day, then when night falls we’ll scan the skies for the undulating colors of the aurora borealis.